samiralajmovic/tap-report/README.md

 $ npm test

-# If changing the output, create new gif
+# If changing the output, create new gif (requires docker, imagemagick)
-source ./generate-output
+npm run generate-media
 ```